k-wjames/k-wjames/README.md

 #### Building
 Currently building Kodelite Solutions, an agency specializing in building high-quality native mobile apps.
 Our main objective is to help businesses and organizations achieve their goals through the use of cutting-edge mobile technology.
+Checkout our website here https://kodelite.co.ke

 #### Recent works
 #### ZAO Market